rysavy-ondrej/AutoFedProfile/Readme.md

 ## Approach

 1. Collect and Clean Data:
-Gather extended flow information (e.g., TLS parameters, packet sizes, record sizes) and perform any necessary cleaning and normalization.
-Make sure your training dataset represents typical, non-anomalous behavior.
-This is done using Joy.
-The preprocess Joy output is a JSON file that is suitable for further processing, e.g. feature extraction.
+Collect advanced flow information (e.g., TLS parameters, packet sizes, record sizes) and perform any necessary cleaning and normalization.
+Ensure that your training data set represents typical, non-anomalous behavior.
+Processing of the source capture file into JSON data is done using the `Shar.Export-TlsConnections.ps1` script.
+See the *Tools* section for how to use this tool.

 2. Feature Engineering:
 Convert categorical parameters (e.g., TLS cipher suites) to numerical representations (e.g., one-hot encoding) and scale numerical features.
 For sequence data (like packet size sequences), consider techniques such as padding or time-window aggregation.